View Michael Reay's Notice on sunderlandecho.com and share memories

 Dear brother of Marty

-and a much loved friend to Rachel and also a dear son-in-law.
+and a much loved friend to Rachel and also a dear son-in-law, nephew and cousin.

 Would friends kindly meet for service at Sunderland Crematorium on Tuesday, March 17th at 3.30pm.
 Family flowers only please.
 Donations in lieu to